 - Studies to address emerging infectious disease threats, such as dengue and Zika viruses.
 These studies include:

 - A U.S. natural history study of Zika virus resulting in the establishment of a shareable biorepository.
 The virus samples were shared with collaborating academic institutions and commercial assay developers, who are using the samples to study markers of the virus and the immune response.
 This information will help in the development of tests to diagnose Zika infection.

 - A study conducted in Brazil to estimate the risk of dengue being transmitted by transfusion

 - Studies to look at transfusion outcomes in certain patient populations, such as people in Brazil who have sickle cell disease and women in South Africa who have postpartum hemorrhage

 The U.S. component of the REDS-IV-P program has four research hubs.
 Each hub has a blood center and offers transfusion services to support health care and community hospitals.
 The international component involves collaborations between U.S. and Brazilian researchers.
 The research activities of all REDS-IV-P hubs are supported by a data coordinating center (Westat, Maryland) and a center for transfusion laboratory studies (Vitalant Research Institute, California).

-- Collaborating with REDS-IV-P researchers.
+- Collaborate with REDS-IV-P researchers

-- Accessing biospecimens and scientific expertise.
+- Access biospecimens and scientific expertise

 Another important part of the collaborative research effort in REDS-IV-P is the training of junior investigators in blood banking and transfusion medicine research.
-This enables the NHLBI to build research capacity in an area of tremendous global public health importance.
+This enables NHLBI to build research capacity in an area of tremendous global public health importance.